User Customizable and Robust Geo-Indistinguishability for Location Privacy: Experiments

-In this experiment, we measure the privacy violations (which happen when an entry in the matrix violates \textit{Geo-Ind} constraint w.r.t other entries in its column) as a factor of $\delta$ which is the number of locations to be removed due to policies.
-When generating the matrix, we set $NR\_TARGET$ = 20, $\epsilon$ = 70 and used uniform priors.
-The x-axis denotes the number of locations to be removed that goes from 0 to 5 and the y-axis denotes the number of privacy violations.
-As expected, the number of privacy violations in the non-robust matrix is much higher than of robust matrix.
-We also find a small portion of privacy violations in some robust matrices, because in those matrices, 1) the number of removed locations is higher than $\delta$ (the maximum number of locations allowed to be removed) and 2) the robust matrix generation algorithm only converges to a small threshold instead of 0, indicating the output matrices might still have a small number of entries violating the preserved privacy budget.
+Users might not strictly follow the preferences that, only $\delta$ locations can be pruned (see Section~\ref{subsec:discussion}).
+Therefore, in this experiment, we test the impact of the number of locations pruned on the quality loss, especially when this number is higher than $\delta$.
+We create 10 experiment groups, wherein each group $n$ ($n = 1, ..., 10$), we let a user randomly prune $n$ locations from the leaf nodes of the location tree and run the experiment 500 times.
+We test both \systemName{} and the baseline and depict the results in Fig. \ref{fig:experiment4a}(a)(b), where the number of locations is 49 and 70, respectively.
+In both figures, the $x$-axis denotes the number of locations pruned by a user, which is increased from 1 to 10, and the $y$-axis denotes the number of Geo-Ind constraint violations.
+As expected, the number of privacy violations in the non-robust matrix is much higher than that of the robust matrix.
+For example, pruning 14.28\% locations only causes 3.07\% Geo-Ind constraint violations in the matrix generated by \systemName{}, while it causes 18.58\% Geo-Ind constraint violations in the non-robust matrix.
+We also observe that with higher $\delta$, \systemName{} is more robust to the pruned locations as it preserves a higher privacy budget in the Geo-Ind constraints.
+The small number of privacy violations in some robust matrices is due to, 1) the number of pruned locations is greater than $\delta$ (the maximum number of locations expected to be removed) and 2) the robust matrix generation algorithm only converges to a relatively small threshold instead of 0 in consecutive iterations, indicating the output matrices might still have a small number of entries violating the preserved privacy budget.